 Like all LG OLED TVs, all four subpixels are never lit at the same time.
 You can see other subpixel photos here and here.

-The LG G2 OLED has an optional black frame insertion feature (BFI) that reduces the appearance of persistence blur caused by the TV's nearly instantaneous pixel response time.
-Strangely, LG has removed the 120Hz flicker mode that was available on the 2021 OLED TVs, so it can only flicker at 60Hz.
+The LG G2 has an optional black frame insertion feature (BFI) that reduces the appearance of persistence blur caused by the TV's nearly instantaneous pixel response time.
+LG has removed the 120Hz flicker mode that was available on the 2021 OLED TVs, so it can only flicker at 60Hz.
+BFI also reduces the TVs perceived brightness, which is very noticeable in practice.

 The optional motion interpolation feature works really well.
-Motion appears significantly smoother, with less persistence blur thanks to the higher refresh rate.
+Motion appears significantly smoother, with less persistence blur thanks to the higher refresh rate, but it also introduces what is commonly known as the 'soap opera effect', which will be annoying to some people.
 There's some noticeable artifacts in busy scenes, but it's better than most TVs.

 The LG G2 OLED supports all current variable refresh rate formats, ensuring a nearly tear-free gaming experience from any source that supports VRR.
 The VRR feature works across a very wide range of refresh rates.
-Below about 40Hz low-framerate compensation (LFC) is automatically enabled, so even if your framerate drops very low, you still won't see screen tearing.
+Low-framerate compensation (LFC) is automatically enabled below a threshold of about 40Hz, so even if your framerate drops very low you still won't see screen tearing.

 This TV supports all common formats, and it displays chroma 4:4:4 properly, which is important for clear text from a PC.
 Unlike some other brands, 4k @ 120Hz is displayed perfectly, with no resolution-halving or other issues.